Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz Sells 10,000 Shares

-Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz sold 10,000 shares of Aemetis stock in a transaction that occurred on Wednesday, February 10th.
-The stock was sold at an average price of $7.31, for a total value of $73,100.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz sold 10,000 shares of Aemetis stock in a transaction dated Thursday, February 18th.
+The shares were sold at an average price of $8.07, for a total transaction of $80,700.00.
+The sale was disclosed in a document filed with the SEC, which is available at this link.

-Aemetis (NASDAQ:AMTX) last announced its quarterly earnings results on Wednesday, August 11th.
-The specialty chemicals company reported ($0.38) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.46) by $0.08.
-The company had revenue of $54.88 million for the quarter, compared to the consensus estimate of $55.85 million.
-On average, sell-side analysts anticipate that Aemetis, Inc. will post -1.88 EPS for the current fiscal year.
+Aemetis (NASDAQ:AMTX) last announced its earnings results on Wednesday, August 11th.
+The specialty chemicals company reported ($0.38) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.46) by $0.08.
+The company had revenue of $54.88 million for the quarter, compared to analyst estimates of $55.85 million.
+Equities research analysts anticipate that Aemetis, Inc. will post -1.88 earnings per share for the current year.

-Several research firms have recently commented on AMTX.
-HC Wainwright restated a “buy” rating on shares of Aemetis in a report on Monday, August 16th.
-Evercore ISI began coverage on Aemetis in a report on Wednesday, July 14th.
-They set an “outperform” rating and a $25.00 price objective for the company.
-Credit Suisse Group decreased their price objective on Aemetis from $40.00 to $31.00 and set an “outperform” rating for the company in a report on Monday, August 23rd.
-Finally, Stifel Nicolaus restated a “buy” rating and set a $33.00 price objective (up previously from $31.00) on shares of Aemetis in a report on Monday, August 23rd.
-One equities research analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $31.17.
+Several institutional investors and hedge funds have recently bought and sold shares of AMTX.
+BlackRock Inc. raised its stake in shares of Aemetis by 1,883.4% during the first quarter.
+BlackRock Inc. now owns 325,382 shares of the specialty chemicals company’s stock worth $7,978,000 after buying an additional 308,977 shares during the last quarter.
+UBS Group AG raised its stake in shares of Aemetis by 109.9% during the first quarter.
+UBS Group AG now owns 2,084 shares of the specialty chemicals company’s stock worth $51,000 after buying an additional 1,091 shares during the last quarter.
+Geode Capital Management LLC raised its stake in shares of Aemetis by 56.9% during the first quarter.
+Geode Capital Management LLC now owns 148,696 shares of the specialty chemicals company’s stock worth $3,646,000 after buying an additional 53,950 shares during the last quarter.
+Northern Trust Corp raised its stake in shares of Aemetis by 50.1% during the first quarter.
+Northern Trust Corp now owns 33,023 shares of the specialty chemicals company’s stock worth $810,000 after buying an additional 11,021 shares during the last quarter.
+Finally, Stifel Financial Corp bought a new stake in shares of Aemetis during the first quarter worth approximately $1,334,000.
+48.50% of the stock is owned by institutional investors and hedge funds.

 Aemetis, Inc is a renewable fuels and biochemical company, which engages in the acquisition, development, and commercialization of technologies that replace traditional petroleum-based products.
 It operates through the North America and India geographical segments.
 The North America segment manages Keyes Plant in California, the cellulosic ethanol facility in Riverbank, the cluster of biogas digesters on dairies near Keyes, California, the Goodland Plant, Kansas and the research and development facility in Minnesota.